utsav82/email-classi/README.md

 # Email Classifier Web Application

-This project is a web application that allows users to log in using Google OAuth, fetch their last X emails from Gmail, and classify them into different categories using Gemini's GPT model.
+This project is a web application that allows users to log in using Google OAuth, fetch their last X emails from Gmail, and classify them into different categories using Gemini model.
 The application is built using Next.js for the frontend and backend API routes.

 ## Features